THUNER-project/THUNER/README.md

 The examples below illustrate the tracking of convective systems in [GridRad Severe](https://gridrad.org/) radar data.
 Object merge events are visualized through the "mixing" of the colours associated with each merging object.
 Objects that split off from existing objects retain the colour of their parent object.
+Objects which intersect the domain boundary have their [stratiform-offsets](https://doi.org/10.1175/MWR-D-22-0146.1) and velocities masked, as these cannot be measured accurately when the object is partially outside the domain.

 The first example below depicts multiple [trailing-stratiform](https://doi.org/10.1175/1520-0493(2001)129<3413:OMOMMC>2.0.CO;2) type systems.

 ![GridRad Demo](./gallery/mcs_gridrad_20100804.gif)